Skip to content

 Quality you can verify.

-Six annotation layers, multi-stage QA, and full provenance on every dataset.
+RGB base capture plus five annotation layers, multi-stage QA, and full provenance on every dataset.
 Here’s exactly how the pipeline works.

 Annotation layers